 - Secure our services from malicious activity

-- Measure the performance of our services (i.e. speed, reliability and accuracy) with a view to implementing improvements
+- Measure and improve the performance of our services (i.e. speed, reliability and accuracy)

 As such, we currently only intercept the following datapoints: